Art piece from 1978 sparks friendship between two women from Baton Rouge

 BATON ROUGE - Two elderly women from opposite sides of the Mississippi River were led to one another from a decades-old painting.

-Ruth Morrow, 86, lives in Scotlandville and collects art work as a hobby.
+Ruby Morrow, 86, lives in Scotlandville and collects art work as a hobby.
 One day, while arranging her massive collection, one particular piece caught her eye.

 Morrow said she inspected the painting and noticed it was signed at the bottom by a woman named Ruth and dated 1978.
 On the back were Ruth's address and telephone number.